top of page

 Naplan tests are now being developed by ACARA (Australian Curriculum, Assessment and Reporting Authority).
 These are large-scale educational tests in which the questions are extensively trialed.
 Any poor questions should have been eliminated in these trials.
 The tests are designed to produce results with high validity and reliability.

-NAPLAN results provide valuable insights into your child's academic strengths and areas for improvement.
-They help identify early challenges and offer encouragement for students excelling beyond the minimum standard.
-Parents and teachers can use the detailed student report to understand performance in Reading, Writing, and Language.
-While the report may seem complex initially, it offers a helpful summary of assessed skills.
-For a comprehensive understanding, compare NAPLAN results with classroom performance and consider additional assessments if needed.
-Remember, these results are just one measure of your child's progress.
+NAPLAN results are a valuable tool for understanding your child's academic strengths and areas where they may need extra support.
+They provide early insights into challenges and celebrate achievements beyond the minimum standard.
+The detailed student report offers a clear summary of skills in Reading, Writing, and Language.
+While it might seem complex at first, it’s a helpful resource for tracking progress.
+To get the full picture, compare these results with classroom performance and consider additional assessments if needed.
+Remember, NAPLAN is just one way to measure your child's academic journey.

-NAPLAN results are graded using a single scale of achievement divided into 10 bands.
-These bands help track student progress in literacy and numeracy from Year 3 to Year 9.
-For instance, students in Band 2 in Year 3 meet the national minimum standard, while those in Bands 3 to 6 perform above it.
-This system provides a clear picture of academic growth over time.
+NAPLAN results are evaluated using a single scale divided into 10 achievement bands.
+These bands track progress in literacy and numeracy from Year 3 to Year 9.
+For example, students in Band 2 in Year 3 meet the national minimum standard, while those in Bands 3 to 6 exceed it.
+This system offers a clear view of your child’s academic growth over time.

-Starting from 2023, NAPLAN tests are conducted in March instead of May.
-For the exact dates and timetable, please visit the official NAPLAN website (www.naplan.edu.au).
-For example, the 2023 test window was from 15–27 March.
-Stay updated by checking https://www.nap.edu.au/docs/default-source/default-document-library/naplan-test-window-infographic.pdf.
+Since 2023, NAPLAN tests have been held in March instead of May.
+For the exact dates and timetable, visit the official NAPLAN website (www.naplan.edu.au).
+For instance, the 2023 test window was from 15–27 March.
+Stay informed by checking https://www.nap.edu.au/docs/default-source/default-document-library/naplan-test-window-infographic.pdf.

-NAPLAN includes a mix of multiple-choice questions and open-ended tasks where students express their answers in writing.
-There's also a graded writing component.
-Multiple-choice questions are carefully designed to minimize the chances of guessing the correct answer, ensuring a fair assessment of student skills.
+NAPLAN features a variety of question types, including multiple-choice and open-ended tasks that require written responses.
+There’s also a graded writing component.
+The multiple-choice questions are thoughtfully designed to ensure a fair assessment by minimizing the chances of guessing the correct answer.

-Sample questions and past papers are available on the official NAPLAN website (www.naplan.edu.au).
-Practicing with these resources helps students familiarize themselves with the test format and question types.
-However, practicing on real tests is not allowed as it affects the validity of the results.
+Yes, your child can access sample questions and past papers on the official NAPLAN website (www.naplan.edu.au).
+These resources are excellent for helping students get comfortable with the test format and question types.
+However, practicing on actual test papers is discouraged to maintain the integrity of the results.
 For more details, visit https://www.acara.edu.au/assessment/naplan/naplan-2012-2016-test-papers.

 bottom of page